 - Common immunisation side effects are usually mild and temporary (occurring in the first few days after vaccination) and do not require specific treatment.

-Hepatitis A is a viral disease that affects the liver.
-Anyone can be infected with hepatitis A if they have direct contact with food, drinks or objects contaminated by the faeces (poo) of an infected person.
+Anyone can be infected with hepatitis A if they ingest food, drinks or traces of the virus on objects contaminated by the faeces of an infected person.

 Symptoms of hepatitis A

 You can become ill any time between 2 and 4 weeks after coming into contact with the hepatitis A virus.

 The average incubation period (the time between infection taking place and symptoms appearing) for the virus is 28 days.

 Many infected people, particularly children less than 5 years old, show few or no symptoms.

 For older children and adults, the symptoms of hepatitis A include: